screepers/screeps_console/README.md

 ## Installation

-Note: This application requires Python 2, not 3.
+Note: This application runs on both Python 2 and Python 3.

 1. Make sure you have `pip` installed.
 On Mac OS X do `sudo easy_install pip`
 1. Make sure `virtualenv` is installed- `pip install virtualenv`